-Rule 118: Judgement on Appeal (amended 7 March 2003)
+Rule 118: Judgement on Appeal (amended 7 March 2003 and 24 November 2006)

-- (A) The Appeals Chamber shall pronounce judgement on the basis of the record on appeal and on any additional evidence as has been presented to it. - (B) The judgement shall be rendered by a majority of the Judges.
-It shall be accompanied or followed as soon as possible by a reasoned opinion in writing, to which separate or dissenting opinions may be appended. - (C) In appropriate circumstances the Appeals Chamber may order that the accused be retried before the Trial Chamber. - (D) If the Appeals Chamber reverses an acquittal of an accused by the Trial Chamber on any count, the Appeals Chamber shall proceed to sentence the accused in respect of that offence.
+- (A) The Appeals Chamber shall pronounce judgement on the basis of the record on appeal and any oral arguments and additional evidence that has been presented to it. - (B) The judgement shall be rendered by a majority of the Judges.
+It shall be accompanied or followed as soon as possible by a reasoned opinion in writing, to which separate or dissenting opinions may be appended. - (C) In appropriate circumstances the Appeals Chamber may order that the accused be retried before the Trial Chamber concerned or another Trial Chamber. - (D) If the Appeals Chamber reverses an acquittal of an accused by the Trial Chamber on any count, the Appeals Chamber shall proceed to sentence the accused in respect of that offence. - (E) The judgement shall be pronounced in public, on a date of which notice shall have been given to the parties and counsel and at which they shall be entitled to be present.

-- (E) The judgement shall be pronounced in public, on a date of which notice shall have been given to the parties and counsel and at which they shall be entitled to be present. - (F) The written judgement shall be filed and registered with the Registry.
+(F) The written judgement shall be filed and registered with the Registry.